Herricks, New York: United States Senate

 Like the rest of New York, Herricks is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2016 U.S. presidential election, the majority of Herricks voters voted for Hillary Clinton (D).

 Education

 School districts

 Herricks is located entirely within the boundaries of (and is thus served by) the Herricks Union Free School District.
-As such, children who reside within Herricks and attend public schools go to school in the Herricks Union Free School District.
+As such, children who reside within Herricks and attend public schools go to the Herricks UFSD's schools.

 Library districts

 Herricks is located within the boundaries of (and is thus served by) the Shelter Rock Library District.
 The library serving the district, the Shelter Rock Public Library, is located within the hamlet.